tiltowait/oregon-by-night/docs/house-rules.md

 **Resources:**

+<u>You must have good justification for being able to seek the 4th and 5th Levels of this Background during Downtimes.
+You must have a total of 4 or 5 dots if appropriate Abilities+Disciplines to pursue these levels of this Background, respectively.
+The number of successes you must gain in order to obtain your Dot is (The Dot Number You’re Seeking) x 5.</u>

 The wording of Resources 5 now excludes the words “nation, nations” and “governments”.
 You’re not a multi-billionaire in 2020 terms; it’s more like around 100 million in total.
 Mostly, this doesn’t affect anything, but I don’t want individual PCs toppling nations.
 Groups of PCs, however…

 **Influence:**

+<u>You must have good justification for being able to seek the 4th and 5th Levels of this Background during Downtimes.
+You must have a total of 4 or 5 dots if appropriate Abilities+Disciplines to pursue these levels of this Background, respectively.
+The number of successes you must gain in order to obtain your Dot is (The Dot Number You’re Seeking) x 5.</u>

 The wording of Influence 5 now reads, “Vastly powerful, you are also a major force in the politics of the nations that share a land border with your own.”